Sinas100/election_scraper/README.md

 14. Setup SlackMessage.py (Optional)
     You can set up slack notifications using webhooks to notify you when a change has been made to errors.txt in the last day.
-You can learn more about getting a slack webhooks address for your slack here: https://api.slack.com/messaging/webhooks.
-Note that some organizations
+You can learn more about getting a slack webhooks address for your slack [here](https://api.slack.com/messaging/webhooks).
-    may limit the use of webhooks so you may need a non-organizational slack.
+    Note that some organizations may limit the use of webhooks so you may need a non-organizational slack.
 10. Setup plotters
     Set root directory in plotting_helper.py
     *Note that the NC plotter won't work out of the box as the past_data folder